-Whilst there is much debate on how Chilli Con Carne is made across the world (some people will only use cubes of beef and would never use beans or canned tomatoes), this is the chilli we grew up eating.
-It's kind of like a bolognese, but with beans and plenty of spice.
+Whilst there is much debate on how Chilli Con Carne is made across the world (some people will only use cubes of beef and would never use beans or canned tomatoes), this is the chilli recipe we grew up eating and I have been making myself for over 20 years.
+It's kind of like a Bolognese, but with beans and plenty of spice.

-You can adapt it to be as mild or as spicy as you like to suit your families needs, and swap out vegetables for whatever you have on hand, making it a great way to use up what you have.
+You can adapt this chilli con carne recipe to be as mild or as spicy as you like to suit your families needs, and swap out vegetables for whatever you have on hand, making it a great way to use up what you have.

 Jump to:

-One: Heat the oil in a large pan and add the onion, mushrooms, pepper and garlic and gently cook for 4 minutes until softened.
+- Step 1: Heat the oil in a large pan and add the onion, mushrooms, pepper and garlic and gently cook over a medium heat for 4 minutes until softened.
 Add the beef mince and cook for 3-4 minutes until browned.
+Make sure the mince is browned all over before adding the other ingredients.

 To get the spicy and smoky flavour of this chilli we added smoked paprika, ground coriander, mild chilli powder, cumin and cocoa powder.
 Yes - cocoa powder!
 Adding chocolate to your chilli will give it a depth of flavour as well as a nice colour.
 It will also help to balance out any acidity from the chopped tomatoes.
 Trust us on this!

 Chilli and rice is the obvious combination, but this chilli is great with so many other things.
 Try it on top of a baked potato or a hot dog to make a chilli dog.
-If you want to stick with a traditional chilli and rice combo, then why not add our Easy Homemade Flatbread or some simple tortilla chips to dip in?
+If you want to stick with a traditional chilli and rice combo, then why not add our Easy Homemade Flatbread or some simple Baked Tortilla Chips to dip in?

 If you take your chilli toppings seriously, then you have loads of choices.
 We just went with a dollop of cooling creme fraiche and a sprinkling of coriander.
 However, you have so many options.
 Why not add some slices of jalapeno, grated cheese, diced avocado or swap the creme fraiche for sour cream.
 Finely diced red onion or Pico De Gallo is a good choice too.

 You could use any ground meat in this recipe, so feel free to swap the beef for turkey, chicken, pork or lamb.
-You could even make a vegetarian version with tofu, extra beans or a vegetarian mince alternative.
+You could even make a vegetarian version with tofu, extra beans or a vegetarian mince alternative like Quorn.

 This chilli recipe is the ultimate batch cook recipe that is just perfect for going in the freezer.
 This makes 6 portions, so feel free to double it if you want to keep lots in the freezer.
 Wait for it to cool and then portion it out and put in the freezer.